What is Musical Copyright?

 • The information and data contained in the Notification database offer reliable rights management information to members of the public and prospective licensees to the work.

-While it’s possible to copyright music on your own, it can be a complicated process when it’s challenging to understand copyright laws.
-Let us help you sort through the red tape and handle all your music copyright needs.
+While it's possible to copyright music on your own, it can be a complicated process when it's challenging to understand copyright laws.
+Let 1710Media help you sort through the red tape and handle all your music copyright needs.

 Register and protect music from theft and plagiarism

-Our service includes the preparation, review, e-filing, and handling of correspondence until you receive your certificates of registration.
+1710Media provides the fastest and most affordable way for you to protect your copyrights.
+Our Music Copyright Service includes the preparation, review, e-filing with the Nigerian Copyright Commission (NCC), and handling of correspondence until you receive your certificates of registration.

 • Our service includes the preparation, review, e-filing, and delivery of your certificate of registration.